Traditional Gender Roles

 Men were traditionally hunters for the community, with women skinning, packing and preparing the hunt.
 In the spring, women would join the men in fishing.
 Men’s traditional duties (hunting, conducting trade, defending the community) required them to often be away, so their social position was sometimes weaker than that of women.

-What can be generalized about the role of women in all pre-contact Aboriginal cultures is that, while men and women had different responsibilities to creation, one was no less important than the other.
+What can be generalized about the role of women in all pre-contact Indigenous cultures is that, while men and women had different responsibilities to creation, one was no less important than the other.
 Men and women were considered equals with very different characteristics and responsibilities, and each was necessary to make life complete.